-Wall cavities within the soffit or dropped ceiling are open to the attic
+Wall cavities within the SOFFIT/ DROPPED CEILING are open to the attic.

-Wall cavities are capped and air sealed
+Wall cavities capped and air-sealed.

 If interior surface covering in soffit is not appropriately fire rated, the material used to cap the soffit must be appropriately fire rated.